dot CMS

 Franchise scale is not a niche problem.
 The International Franchise Association projects that U.S. franchise establishments will rise from 832,521 to 845,000 in 2026, while franchise output will grow from $907.3 billion to $921.4 billion.
 When a brand operates at that scale, the website problem stops being a design issue and becomes an operating model issue.

 The customer side is equally demanding.
 SOCi reports that 80% of U.S. consumers search online for local businesses weekly and 32% do so daily.
-Google, meanwhile, states that local results are mainly based on relevance, distance, and popularity.
+Google states that local results are mainly based on relevance, distance, and popularity (which Google's own detailed guidance calls "prominence").
 For franchise brands, that means every location page has to be accurate, useful, and locally specific, not just brand-compliant.

 This is where many franchise stacks fail.
 The franchisor wants brand consistency, approval control, and legal protection.
 The franchisee wants speed, local relevance, and less dependence on corporate tickets.
 A weak CMS forces one side to lose.
 A strong one lets both sides operate in the same system with different permissions and responsibilities.

 The page model also differs by franchise type.
 A restaurant, gym, clinic, or retail chain usually needs location pages tied to a physical branch.
 A home-services franchise such as HVAC, plumbing, restoration, or pest control also needs service area pages aimed at surrounding cities or neighborhoods.
-BrightLocal’s Melissa Popp describes service area pages as “a genuine strategy for building local authority,” which is exactly why the CMS must support repeatable local-page patterns at scale.
+BrightLocal's Melissa Popp, VP of Content Strategy & Innovation at BrightLocal, frames service area pages as more than a quick SEO tactic — "a genuine strategy for building local authority" — which is exactly why the CMS must support repeatable local-page patterns at scale.

 What Franchise CMS Platforms Need to Do